EdwinBontenbal/InterGasGateway/README.md

 - Reading the serial port should be fail save

 # Usefull information
--  wehn using the serial monitor function please set the speed to 115200
+- When using the serial monitor function please set the speed to 115200
+- The Gl_ParameterList als has a parameter to debug the serial port (ras data)

 # Used tools
 - Visual Studio code + platrformIO